Mental health within the framework of universal health coverage – Alaa Ghannam

 For example, the organization defines basic concepts related to mental health as “a state of psychological well-being that enables a person to face the pressures of life, fulfill his potential, learn and work well, and contribute to his community.”
 It is an integral part of the health and well-being that underpins our individual and collective abilities to make decisions, forge relationships, and shape the world in which we live.
 Mental health is a basic human right.
 It is critical to personal, community and socio-economic development.
 Mental health is not limited to the absence of mental disorders.
 It is part of a complex continuum, which varies from person to person, is characterized by varying degrees of difficulty and distress, and with potentially very different social and clinical outcomes.”

-In this context, and after explaining the foregoing, it can be said that the public sector faces two main problems, away from consumer talk (which may be real) about societal stigma and fear of the demand for mental health services.
+In this context, and following explaining the foregoing, it can be said that the public sector faces two main problems, away from consumer talk (which may be real) regarding societal stigma and fear of the demand for mental health services.
 Different experiences indicate that, despite the obstacles, when there is a health service that is free and provided in a way that respects the human dignity and human dignity of male and female citizens, they will accept it.

 The reality now is that private clinics and clinics are the main service providers.
 The problem here is the imaginary cost of the prices of these health services in the private sector, and secondly: the absence of control over the practices and behaviors of the private sector.